 It is not as effective as other soundproofing techniques, and won’t completely eliminate all noise, but will be best used alongside other products such as acoustic caulk to be the most effective.

 Window shutters are typically made up of two panels affixed to the side of each window, which can be pulled shut.
-They are designed to maintain privacy can also have significant benefits for weather and noise protection.
+They are designed to maintain privacy and can also have significant benefits for weather and noise protection.

 Although they can arguably improve the aesthetics of the property, exterior shutters can cause issues for planning permission, especially on listed buildings.
-Also, if they’re louvered shutters for enhanced ventilation, then they won’t be effective at soundproofing.
+Also, if they’re louvred shutters for enhanced ventilation, then they won’t be effective at soundproofing.

 The space between the two glass panes helps dissipate the sound waves to reduce the decibels from external noise and keep your home quiet.
 The bigger the gap, the more effective the windows will be as a soundproof barrier, and the thickness of the glass is also a contributing factor.
 If the glazed unit has different thicknesses of glass, for example, one 4mm pane and one 6mm pane, then this is a more effective way of dissipating the noise than normal glazed units as the different thickness changes the sound wave.